 America's most visited national park features about 520,000 acres that stretch across five counties in Tennessee and North Carolina.
 Great Smoky Mountains National Park's free admission, impressive variety of flora and fauna, and easy accessibility to one-third of the U.S. population—reachable by a little more than a day’s drive in most cases—make it a must-see destination for more than 12 million people each year.
 Here are 11 facts to know before you head for the Smokies.

 1. The Great Smoky Mountains’ signature haze is created by evaporation and high elevation.

-Over 80 inches of annual rainfall combined with the evaporation from the trees create the characteristic wispy clouds that weave through the mountains.
-That dreamy mist is the inspiration behind the smoky nickname that has lasted for centuries; the Cherokee called the region Shaconage, which translates to “mountains of the blue smoke.”
+Some parts of the park receive over 80 inches of annual rainfall.
+That, combined with the evaporation from the trees, creates the characteristic wispy clouds that weave through the mountains.
+That dreamy mist is the inspiration behind the smoky nickname that has lasted for centuries; the Cherokee called the region Shaconage, which translates to “place of the blue smoke.”

 Eventually, concern over logging companies' decades-old practice of stripping the forests motivated him to protect his beloved Appalachian home.
 Along with likeminded people, including motorists involved with the American Automobile Association, Kephart worked to get the area designated as a park.
 Unfortunately, Kephart was killed in a 1931 car crash before he got a chance to see the results of his efforts.
 To recognize his contributions to the national treasure, a 6217-foot peak in the park was named Mount Kephart.